We know that many businesses are doing it tough and are having to react and adapt to rapidly changing restrictions.

 - are starting a new business or just thinking about starting one

 - want to update your knowledge

 - work in any of the industry-specific areas advertised.

 It has been wonderful to see so much adaptability and creativity recently, with many businesses changing to online services and providing take away and delivery options where possible.

 To help encourage a greater focus on local shopping, Council is participating in a nationwide campaign initiated by the Council of Small Business Organisations Australia (COSBOA).
 The GO LOCAL FIRST campaign will be rolled out on outdoor, broadcast, print and digital advertising over the next six months with the simple call to action for Australians to spend locally first.

 If you have any questions about workplace entitlements, the Fair Work Ombudsman has advice about rights and responsibilities during the COVID-19 outbreak.

-Council has introduced new financial support measures
+Council financial support measures

 These new financial support measures take effect immediately and will assist the community, residents, businesses, staff and sporting clubs.